 - and dischargeable debts that were not discharged by a previous bankruptcy.

-Because the Chapter 13 discharge is broader than under other classes of bankruptcy, it is sometimes referred to as a super-discharge.
+Because the Chapter 13 discharge is broader than under other classes of bankruptcy, it is sometimes called a super-discharge.

 Bankruptcy Code Source: Title 11, §1328.
 Discharge